Percentage rollouts

 You can use workflows to automate the process of changing rollout percentages over time.
 To learn how, read Workflows.

-To learn more about contexts, read Contexts and segments.
+To learn more about contexts, read Contexts.

 Understanding percentage rollout logic